Homotopy classes of Newtonian spaces: Homotopies

 It is clear that $H_0=u$ and $H_1=v$ $p$-quasieverywhere so only the continuity remains to be proven.
 Let $x_k\in X\setminus U_m$, $t_k\in [0,1]$, $(x_k,t_k)\to (x,t)$ where $x\in X\setminus U_m$.
 There is a compact set $K\subset X\setminus U_m$ containing all $x_k$'s, and $\displaystyle \sup_{z\in K}L(z)<\infty$.
 Therefore the paths $h^{x_k}$ are equicontinuous and pointwise bounded (since $h^{x_k}(s)=h_s(x_k)\to h_s(x)=h^x(s), s\in D$).
 By the Arzela-Ascoli theorem $h^{x_k}$ converges uniformly up to a subsequence to a path $\gamma$.
 But since $h^{x_k}\to h^x$ pointwise in a dense set $D$ it follows that $\gamma= h^x$.
 This argument shows that any subsequence of $h^{x_k}$ has a further subsequence converging uniformly to $h^x$.
 From this it follows that $h^{x_k}\to h^x$ uniformly.
 In particular $h^{x_k}(t_k)\to h^x(t)$, as $k\to \infty$.
 The proof of Theorem \ref{reimpliesp} is now complete. \end{proof}

-\begin{remark} Suppose $Y$ is a locally convex space and $H:u\simeq v$ a locally geodesic $p$-quasihomotopy.
-It is not difficult to see, using the argument in the proofs of Theorem \ref{di} and Lemma \ref{locint} that $g_{d_Y(H_t,H_s)}\le |t-s|g_{l_H}$.
-This, together with Corollary \ref{convloc}, implies that a locally geodesic $p$-quasihomotopy satisfies the conditions of Theorem \ref{reimpliesp}.
-We may conclude, in the case where $Y$ is a locally convex space, that two maps $u,v\in \Di pXY$ being $p$-quasihomotopic is equivalent to the existence of a path joining $u$ and $v$, satisfying the conditions of Theorem \ref{reimpliesp}. \end{remark}
+\begin{corollary} Suppose $Y$ is a locally convex space and $H:u\simeq v$ a locally geodesic $p$-quasihomotopy.
+Then two maps $u,v\in \Di pXY$ are $p$-quasihomotopic if and only if there exists a path joining $u$ and $v$, satisfying the conditions of Theorem \ref{reimpliesp}. \begin{proof} It is not difficult to see, using the argument in the proofs of Theorem \ref{di} and Lemma \ref{locint} that $g_{d_Y(H_t,H_s)}\le |t-s|g_{l_H}$.
+This, together with Corollary \ref{convloc}, implies that a locally geodesic $p$-quasihomotopy satisfies the conditions of Theorem \ref{reimpliesp}. \end{proof} \end{corollary} The section is closed by the proof of Corollary \ref{rect}. \begin{proof}[Proof of Corollary \ref{rect}] Suppose $h:[0,1]\to \Nem pXY$ is a continuous rectifiable path joining $u,v\in \Nem pXY$.
+Denote by $\tilde h:[0,1]\to \Nem pXY$ the constant speed parametrization of $h$.
+The path $\tilde h$ is Lipschitz in the standard metric of $\Nem pXY$, i.e. By the inequality

+for any $t,s\in [0,1]$ we see that $\tilde h$ satisfies the assumptions of Theorem \ref{reimpliesp}.
+The claim follows from this. \end{proof}